mcuf-idim/hapi-hackathon/README.md

 - Patient conditions with related resources
 - Procedures and immunization records

-See [tests/test-queries.sh](tests/test-queries.sh) for the full test suite.
+See [tests/test-queries.sh](tests/test-queries.sh) for the full test suite and [tests/expected-results.txt](tests/expected-results.txt) for sample output showing what results you should expect.

 ## Building Your Own Image